-- Children enrolled in approved public and private schools - Children that are home-schooled - Children who reside in another state who are enrolled in school in Maine and are not receiving vaccine in their home state - Children who are residents of foreign countries who are enrolled in Maine schools (therefore live in Maine during the school year and are eligible to be counted in the US Census)
+- Children enrolled in approved public and private schools - Children that are home-schooled - Children who reside in another state who are enrolled in school in Maine and are not receiving vaccines in their home state - Children who are residents of foreign countries who are enrolled in Maine schools (therefore live in Maine during the school year and are eligible to be counted in the US Census)

 COVID vaccine will be provided at no cost.
 For people covered by Medicare, Medicaid, and most commercial insurance plans, the vaccine will be covered by insurance with no out-of-pocket cost.
-For uninsured people, any administrative fees charged by participating providers will be paid for by the federal Provider Relief Fund.
+For uninsured people, any administrative fees charged by participating providers will be paid for through the Bridge Access Program.

-- Anyone age 12 or older is eligible to receive the COVID-19 vaccine in Maine. - Note that only the Pfizer vaccine is currently authorized for 12-17-year-olds.
-See the following link for more information: COVID Vaccine Fact Sheet Youth Under 18.pdf (maine.gov) - The Moderna, Pfizer, and Johnson & Johnson / Janssen vaccines are all authorized for individuals 18 and older.
+- Anyone age 6 months or older are eligible to receive the COVID-19 vaccine. - Note that only the Pfizer & Moderna vaccine is currently authorized for 6 months-17-year-olds. - The Moderna, Pfizer, and Novavax vaccines are all authorized for individuals 12 and older.